w-decker/SNL23_plots/README.md

 If you wish to make suggestions, please SUBMIT AN ISSUE.
 If you wish to contribute to the notebook, please SUBMIT A PULL REQUEST.
 If you wish to learn more about the project, please EMAIL [jdecke5@lsu.edu](mailto:jdecke5@lsu.edu).

 ## Resources
 The simulated data and plots for the hidden Markov model (HMM) were adapted from tools and code provided from Chris Baldassano and BrainIAK.
-For a more intense adaption of the HMM code which I have created, please go [here](https://github.com/w-decker/hmm-fmri).
+For a look at my adaption of the HMM code, please go [here](https://github.com/w-decker/hmm-fmri).
 To see the original code, check out this [blog post](http://www.chrisbaldassano.com/blog/2020/05/19/splitmerge/) from Chris Baldassano, and the [tutorials](https://brainiak.org/tutorials/12-hmm/) provided by BrainIAK.
+Aid in dealing with computational environments came from [Neuroimaging and Data Science](https://neuroimaging-data-science.org/root.html) a _very very_ helpful book from Ariel Rokem and Tal Yarkoni.